-9. Internships and apprenticeships
+10. Internships and apprenticeships

-10. Recruitment events
+11. Recruitment events

 Job shadowing is another great way to get to identify potential candidates.
-It’s also an excellent means of promoting your employer brand and letting people know that your company supports developing talent.
+It’s also an excellent means of promoting your employer brand and letting people know your company supports developing talent.

-11. Word of mouth
+12. Word of mouth

 What do these types of recruitment options tell us?

-Methods of recruitment in human resource management mustn’t be cast in stone.
 Recruiters and hiring managers must be willing to explore all forms of internal and external types of recruitment if they want to find the best candidates.

 Of course, the methods mentioned in the article aren’t the only types of recruitment you can use either.
 With the ever-present war for talent, your innovative recruitment methods will draw attention and make your employer brand stand out.
 Your company will be considered an employer of choice, even if you’re a startup or a small business.
 It’s important to stay updated on the recruitment trends to continue attracting the right candidates for your company.